 Keeping the skill too vague will make it too difficult to teach.

-For example “respect”, there are many different situations where this skill applies and it can look very different depending on the scenario.
+For example, in “respect,” this skill applies in many different situations, and it can look very different depending on the scenario.
 Instead, you might want to start by addressing a specific situation, such as speaking respectfully at the dinner table.

-You can expand and generalize the skill later, but work in smaller steps so your child can find success.
+You can expand and generalize the skill later, but work in smaller steps for your child to succeed.

 Talk to Your Child